Featured image of post How to Update Docker Container and Compose Stacks

 Containers are lightweight, efficient, use less resources than traditional VMs and shares the host system’s kernel and libraries.

-To update a docker container or a docker compose stack, you need to pull the new version (image) from Docker Hub or any other container registery and re-create the container using the new image.
+To update a docker container or a docker compose stack, you need to pull the new version (image) from Docker Hub or any other container registry and re-create the container using the new image.
 Container data found in volumes will not be lost during container re-creation.
 Follow these steps to update any docker container or stack.

-Update single Docker container
+Update a single Docker container

 1. Pull the new image using docker pull.
 You can download specific version by adding its tag to the image name mysql:8.1.0, or don’t specify a version to download latest: